 Was ever book containing such vile matter

-There are also some great examples of paradox in this passage.
-A "paradox" is a statement that contradicts itself and nonetheless seems true.
-Example: Juliet asks "Was ever a book containing such vile matter so fairly bound?"
+This passage is also full of paradoxes, longer statements that contradict themselves and nonetheless seem true—like when Juliet asks, "Was ever a book containing such vile matter so fairly bound?"

 The point is that these oxymora and paradoxes work with the major paradox at the center of the play, expressed in Juliet's cry, "My only love sprung from my only hate" (1.5.152).
 By using oxymora and paradox through the play, Shakespeare manages to make the form (how it's being said) match up with the content (what's being said).
 Pretty nifty.